espressif/vscode-esp-idf-extension/docs/tutorial/code_coverage.md

 Make sure you had properly configure xtensa toolchain in `idf.customExtraPaths` or in your environment variable PATH since the gcov executable used is `xtensa-esp32-elf-gcov` and `gcovr` exists in the same directory as your `${idf.pythonBinPath}` path.

-A easy way is to verify is to execute **ESP-IDF: Open ESP-IDF Terminal** and type `xtensa-esp32-elf-gcov --version` and `gcovr --version`.
+An easy way is to verify this is to execute **ESP-IDF: Open ESP-IDF Terminal** and type `xtensa-esp32-elf-gcov --version` and `gcovr --version`.